Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     1. A ingest source instance SHOULD be instantiated to continue streaming
     2. The ingest source MUST use the same URL for HTTP POST requests as the failed instance.
-    3. The new encoder or media ingest source POST request MUST include the same cmaf header box moov and [=ftyp=] as the failed instance
+    3. The new  ingest source POST request
+          MUST include the same cmaf header box moov and [=ftyp=] as the failed instance
-    4. The new encoder or media ingest source
+    4. The ingest source
           MUST be properly synced with all other running encoders for the same live presentation to generate synced audio/video
           samples with aligned fragment boundaries.